Ficus trichopoda

 Ethnobotany

-This tree makes good pot-plants and bonsai and is an attractive tree to have indoors.
+This tree makes good pot-plants and bonsai and is an impressive tree to have indoors.
 The Foliage is very attractive – more so than other fig leaves.
 The strong fibred Bark is used to make plaited rope.
 The Latex makes good birdlime.
 Propagation is by seeds and truncheons (stem cutting from a selected plant – used to produce genetically identical new plants).

 References